 - Parmesan Cheese: Imparts a savory finish, adding richness and a creamy texture to the pasta.

-- Herb Boost: Mix fresh basil or mint with parsley for a fragrant, herbal twist.
+- Herb upgrade—mix in fresh basil or mint with parsley for extra freshness.

 Step One: Heat the skillet over medium-high heat.
 Carefully add the bacon pieces and fry the bacon until fully cooked and brown.
 Toss the bacon pieces often.
 Take the bacon pieces out of the skillet placing it on the lined plate.
 Add both the salt and a slight amount of olive oil to a pot of water big enough to hold the spaghetti.
 Bring the water to a boil.
 Cook the pasta until al dente.
 Before draining, reserve 1 cup of water and set aside.
 Drain the pasta.